stakater/mto-docs/content/integrations/grafana/readme.md

 ### 9.1 Access Control

-* GEX connects to Grafana using **credentials** created by the Grafana Operator.
+* The MTO Grafana Extension connects to Grafana using **credentials** created by the Grafana Operator.
 * Credentials are stored in Kubernetes Secrets.
-* When credentials rotate, GEX re-establishes connection automatically.
+* When credentials rotate, the MTO Grafana Extension re-establishes connection automatically.

 ### 9.2 Auditability

-* GEX emits Kubernetes **Events** on reconciliation.
+* The MTO Grafana Extension emits Kubernetes **Events** on reconciliation.
 * Prometheus metrics

     * **Failure counters**